Looking for an alternative to the IKEA MOPPE mini chest? Here’s how to DIY one.

 Here’s how to make an IKEA MOPPE alternative

-Note: If you cut the side of the small unit carefully and close to the edge, you can reuse the piece for making the back of the drawer.
+Note: If you carefully cut the small unit’s side and close to the edge, you can reuse the piece to make the drawer’s back.
 If you mess up like I did, you’ll need:

-a) In Step 1, cut the smaller unit a little bit lower than just below the ‘wave’.
+a) In Step 1, cut the smaller unit a little bit lower than just below the ‘wave.’

-b) Use additional material (eg. fibreboard) to cut a back for the drawer.
+b) Use additional material (e.g., fibreboard) to cut a back for the drawer.

 (See the detailed explanation of how this is done at the end of the post.)

-3. Cut the form in fibreboard to create the backs of the drawers (3 in my case)
+Step 3:.
+Cut the form in fibreboard to create the backs of the drawers (3 in my case)

-4. Glue them to the back of the small units.
+Step 4: Glue them to the back of the small units.

 If you don’t have a hole saw, you can drill two holes and link them with a nice cord knotted in the holes. (pictured below)

-6. Do a bit of painting.
-Then, glue to fix the outer boxes (the large units) together to form the frame of a mini chest of 3 drawers.
+Step 7: Then, glue the outer boxes (the large units) together to form the frame of a mini chest of 3 drawers.
+Fit the small unit (drawers) into the large unit (outer frame), and you’re done.
+Your IKEA MOPPE alternative.

 ~ by Jerry, Belgium